 We are currently conducting a Phase 2a randomized, open-label, single-arm, active-controlled clinical trial in Europe and Israel to evaluate the safety and efficacy of VesiGel 0.06% (40 mg MMC in 64 ml gel) and VesiGel 0.12% (80 mg MMC in 64 ml gel) in low-grade NMIBC compared to the intravesical instillation of 40 mg of MMC in water (MMC 0.1%).
-We commenced the trial in July 2014.
+We commenced the trial in September 2013 and the last patient was enrolled in March 2016.
 In this trial, patients undergo six weekly instillations according to their assigned treatment arm.
-The primary endpoint of the trial is the complete response rate at the primary disease endpoint, which is evaluated approximately four weeks after the sixth weekly installation.
-To date, we have enrolled 78 patients, 63 of whom have been evaluated for response.
-Of the 62 patients evaluable to date, 19, 21 and 23 patients are in the VesiGel 0.06%, VesiGel 0.12% and MMC 0.10% groups, respectively.
-The results to date indicate complete response rates of 36.8%, 85.7% and 69.6% for VesiGel 0.06%, VesiGel 0.12% and MMC 0.10%, respectively.
+The primary endpoint of the trial used for observational purposes only is the complete response rate at the primary disease endpoint, which is evaluated approximately four weeks after the sixth weekly installation.
+Safety, feasibility of local treatment with VesiGel and durability of response are also being evaluated.
+To date, we have enrolled 79 patients, 63 of whom have been evaluated for response.
+Of the 63 patients evaluable to date, 20, 20 and 23 patients are in the VesiGel 0.06%, VesiGel 0.12% and MMC 0.10% groups, respectively.
+The results to date indicate complete response rates of 45%, 90% and 69.6% for VesiGel 0.06%, VesiGel 0.12% and MMC 0.10%, respectively.